cloudflare/cloudflare-docs/products/load-balancing/src/content/understand-basics/load-balancers.md

 ## Properties

-For an up-to-date list of load balancer properties, refer to [Load balancer properties](https://api.cloudflare.com/#load-balancers-properties) in our API documentation.
+For an up-to-date list of load balancer properties, refer to [Load balancer properties](https://api.cloudflare.com/#load-balancers-properties) in the Cloudflare API documentation.

 ---